lehtisa/tuni_meep_doc/docs/source/waveguides.rst

 - imagemagick: ``magick -delay 3.33 *.png ez.gif``
 - gifski: ``gifski --fps 30 -o ez.gif *.png``

 In the imagemagick command, the parameter ``delay`` controls the time between the frames in hundreths of a second, 3.33 leading to approximately 30 fps.
+After running either of the commands, you should have a file ``ez.gif`` in the output directory.

 .. figure:: waveguide_figures/imagemagick.gif
    :alt: Gif created using imagemagick